lkrryba/reading-journal/README.md

 28. 🍻 **Slags** by Emma Jane Unsworth ~ Two sisters embark on a whisky-fueled Scottish road trip, confronting 90s teenage trauma and the long shadow of who they used to be
 29. 🕶️ (🎧) **A Hymn to Life** by Gisèle Pelicot ~ Courageous memoir of survival and defiance after discovering her husband drugged and orchestrated her abuse for a decade
 30. 🙌 (🎧) **The Let Them Theory** by Mel Robbins ~ Stop trying to control everyone and everything.
 Focus on yourself and find freedom in two simple words.
-31. 🌿 **The Jewel Garde**n by Monty & Sarah Don ~ Memoir of financial ruin, depression, and the Herefordshire garden that helped rebuild their lives
+31. 🌿 **The Jewel Garden** by Monty & Sarah Don ~ Memoir of financial ruin, depression, and the Herefordshire garden that helped rebuild their lives
 32. ⚖️ **The Fall** by Albert Camus ~ A former Parisian lawyer's confessional monologue in an Amsterdam bar, exploring guilt, judgment, and moral hypocrisy
 33. 🚜 **A Short History of Tractors in Ukrainian** by Marina Lewycka ~ Two feuding sisters reluctantly unite when their elderly father falls for a voluptuous Ukrainian thirty-something.
+34. 🇰🇵 **Pyongyang: A Journey in North Korea** by Guy Delisle ~ Sardonic graphic novel memoir of two months inside the world's most secretive state, armed with a work visa and a copy of 1984.
 ---

 ## 2025